pirtleshell/AladinLite/misc/README.md

 An https-served version for production is available [here](https://laniakean.com/data/nph-aladin.json).

+## `Sesame.resolve` relay

+`resolveNames.php` contains a script that relays requests to CDS's [Sesame object resolution service](http://cds.u-strasbg.fr/cgi-bin/Sesame).
+This is a hacky solution, but someday in the near future, CDS will implement implement the service under https protocol.

 ## License

 These tools are written by [Robert Pirtle](https://pirtle.xys).
 Their license is [MIT](http://choosealicense.com/licenses/mit/).